AmesCornish/buttersink/README.md

 Checksumdir is a utility to create checksum hashes of all the data and key metadata in a directory.
 Useful for verifying the integrity of backups.

+    sudo btrfslist <dir>

+Btrfslist will show snapshots, including their size and UUID.
+Like `btrfs subvolume list`, but with more detail.

 Contact
 =======